 Other Researchers Support Aspects

-For example, if presented with a list of words and asked to recall them shortly afterward, we are most likely to remember the first few words (primacy effect) and the last few words (recency effect) but not those in the middle.
-That is because the first words are committed to the long-term memory while the last words are still held in the short-term memory.
+For example, if presented with a list of words and asked to recall them shortly afterward, individuals are more likely to remember the first few words (primacy effect) and the last few words (recency effect) but not those in the middle.
+That is because the first words are committed to the long-term memory while the last words are held in the short-term memory.